Showing 1 - 1 OF 1

 Part-time status only applies to homeschool students DoDEA AI 1375.01.-1.2

-Home schools may also their children in DoDEA on a part-time basis to permit them to complete graduation requirements or to obtain a course required for admission to a specific post-graduation program.
+Home schools may enroll their children in a DoDEA school on a part-time basis to permit them to complete graduation requirements or to obtain a course required for admission to a specific post-graduation program.
 For more information, please speak to the counselor at the school your home is zoned for.

 The DoDEA instructional program provides a comprehensive Pre-K through 12th grade curriculum that is dedicated to attaining highest student achievement for all students.
 Currently 100% of DoDEA schools are accredited and in good standing with their regional accrediting agency.
 Students consistently achieve high scores in the National Assessment of Educational Progress and above the national average on standardized assessments.
 Minority students have been especially successful, scoring at or near the highest in the nation in mathematics.